top of page

 Following the publication of Salfield's 2010 guitar suite "5-4-10", written for Andrea Dieci, by Polish publishers Modran in December 2012, he was signed up by Peacock Press to produce books of lute music.
 After twelve editions and four years, Salfield left Peacock Press and announced that he had signed a deal with Danish publishers Bergmann Edition to produce lute music editions with guitar transcriptions.

-Since 2013 Ben Salfield has performed exclusively on a Kif Wood "lutar" - an instrument that replaced his now retired Philip Brown 10-course lute after it was rebuilt three times following transit incidents with airlines.
+Since 2013 Ben Salfield has performed exclusively on a Kif Wood built 10-course guitar - an instrument that replaced his now retired Philip Brown 10-course lute after it was rebuilt three times following transit incidents with careless airlines.
 The design of the instrument owes more to cutting-edge technology than to tradition, but it looks like a multi-stringed guitar and sounds "like a loud lute".
 It is both aesthetically beautiful and sturdy in construction, yet lightweight to carry and transport, and does not use traditional animal glues.

 Ben Salfield is endorsed by:

-• Onen Emporium
+• Onen Emporium TATTOOIST

 bottom of page